miladsade96/DevOverFlow/README.md

 # DevOverFlow
-## StavkOverFlow Clone powered by NextJS
+## A StackOverFlow Clone powered by NextJS
 #### This application is under active development